Dumpster fire

 The term "dumpster fire" is derived from fires that start in large exterior trash bins, referred to in the United States as "dumpsters".

-Dumpster fire is an informal term in the United States used to describe a catastrophically bad situation for an entity, to the point of being unsalvageable.
+Dumpster fire is an informal term used to describe a catastrophically bad situation for an entity, to the point of being unsalvageable.
 It has appeared in metaphorical form as early as 2003, and picked up traction in 2010 in the world of sports.
 The term was heavily used in 2016 to describe the United States presidential election that year.

 Etymology

 Dumpster fire derives from fires that start in large trash bins.
 These bins are often termed "dumpsters" after the Dempster Dumpster brand of trash bin in the United States, which eventually came to be colloquialized as "dumpster".